GustavoRodrigue-s/good-notes/README.md

 <div>
   <h2>Possible Improvements</h2>
   <p>
-    In everything we do, there is always a way to improve and this project is no different.
-Here are some improvements i would make if i were to redo it.
+    In everything we do, there is always a way to improve and this project is no different, here are some improvements i would make if i were to redo it.
   </p>
   <ul>
     <li>